UPenn-CIT599/final-project-team-35-scrabble/README.md

 ## Getting Started

-## How to run in terminal
+## How to run in visual studio code (prefered)

 *Make sure you have java 11 or higher installed.

 1. Clone this repo to your local machine with this link https://github.com/UPenn-CIT599/final-project-team-35-scrabble.git
+2. Unzip it and open the folder in Visual Studio Code.
+3. Launch the app from visual studio code by running the main file "ScrabbleRunner.java" under scrabble/scr/main/java/scarbble.

+## How to run in terminal

-2. Open a terminal under folder "Scrabble".
+1. Open a terminal under folder "Scrabble".
-3. Build Gradle project in terminal:   ./gradlew build
+2. Build Gradle project in terminal:   ./gradlew build
-4. Run the project in terminal:  ./gradlew run
+3. Run the project in terminal:  ./gradlew run

 ## How to run in Eclipse
 1. Add JavaSE-11.0.7 library.